JimXie83/Schema-Agnostic-Wep-Application-Development/README.md

 1. An entity ID is used to retrieve selected record along with its child entities.
 This is achieved by utilizing an annotation “@NamedEntityGraph” on entity class.
 This entity graph should be named in format of "graph.EntityClassName.eagerLoad", where EntityClassName is the page’s underlying entity class, so that our generic EntityManager defined in GenericServiceImp will load the entire entity graph properly.
 2. The Edit View also implements input validation.
 SearchEditForAll.js file will use metadata to evaluate each input field’s value including those of child entities if any, when a save operation is performed.
 Validation information will be displayed if any invalid input is present.
 There is no need to implement data validations in web page’s HTML codes.

-Conclusion:
+<h3>Conclusion:</h3>

  By implementing this framework, the effort of web application development can be significantly reduced on both server-side and client-side.
 The actual codes on both server and client sides only consists of a few hundred lines of codes, it is designed with performance consideration, and easily maintained.

 <h3>Installation Note:</h3>
 1. install mySql 5.5 (or above)
-2. create a schema "agnostic"
+2. create schema "agnostic"
-3. Run sql script mySQL_create.ddl (in folder /src/main/resources)
+3. Run sql script mySQL_create.ddl (in folder /src/main/resources) to generate tables for this demo.
 4. Open this project in Intellij 15.
 5. Compile and run.